hartwigmedical/hmftools/isofox/README.md

 #### A. GC Bias estimate

-Expected GC distribution for sample is calculated as the sum of the estimated distribution for each transcript (as calcluated above) multiplied by the proportion of fragments in the sample which have been estimated (nb - this is similar to the methodology implemented in Salmon).
+Expected GC distribution for sample is calculated as the sum of the estimated distribution for each transcript (as calculated above) multiplied by the proportion of fragments in the sample which have been estimated (nb - this is similar to the methodology implemented in Salmon).
 We also count the actual distribution across all genes per 1% GC content bucket.
 The GC bias for each percentile is the ratio of the actual to the estimated.

 <TO DO - decide on min max GC range and also max ratio change for GC Bias>